User guide v2.x

 When the "Request through a popup" option is enabled in the profile, a pop-up will be displayed requesting the parameters for the conversion.

-The PDF files will be saved into a folder structure based on the current date (year-month-day-hour-minute-seconds) into your PC at "C:\Users\...\Pictures\OKMScanStation\yyyy-mm-dd-hhmmss\Images"
+The PDF files will be saved to a folder structure based on the current date (year-month-day-hour-minute-seconds) on your PC at "C:\Users\...\Pictures\OKMScanStation\yyyy-mm-dd-hhmmss\Images".

 Reset